 NOTE: Mathematica is able to do the integrations necessary to solve this problem using separation of variables, but (at least for the instructor) Mathematica's Solve command failed to convert the implicit solution to an explicit solution.
-However, you can solve for t in terms of v.
-You will be able to plot this in the v-t plane as opposed to the solutions for methods 1, 2 and 3 where solutions were plotted with v as a function of t.
-A plot of t(v) is acceptable for displaying the analytic solution.
-This difficulty should appear in your comparison of the four methods for this problem.
+However, you can solve for t in terms of v instead of v in terms of t.
+You should still be able to obtain a plot of v(t) using ParametricPlot.
+If not, at least plot t as a function of v.
+Addressing this difficulty should appear in your comparison of the four methods for this problem.